simonszc/guessing-game-Jan05/README.md

 Zach Simonson

-1/7: Declared functions, Called functions, and moved var timesTried into global scope.
+1/7: Declared functions, Called functions, and moved var timesTried into global scope. -Susan

-1/7: Added HTML id tags to interact elements and Change responses from alert to JS interactions.
+1/7: Added HTML id tags to interact elements and Change responses from alert to JS interactions. -Susan edited 1/7 by Susan Harrison